Common Objections for

 Answer: Paul answers this question in the next verse, Romans 6:15, and in verses 1&2.
 Also in Romans 3:31 .
-Paul certainly did not understand God's grace to do away with the law or to free us from keeping the law.
-Yahweh puts us under grace when we accept Yah'shua as our Saviour.
-Does that mean the law has been done away with now?
+Paul certainly did not understand Elohim's (God's) grace to do away with the Torah(Law) or to free us from keeping the Torah (Law).
+Yahweh puts us under grace when we accept Yah'shua (Jesus) as our Saviour.
+Does that mean the Torah (Law) has been done away with now?
 Does that mean we can sin all we want to now?
 Does that mean we can now kill and steal and commit adultery?
 Please cross reference Romans 6:14 with Galatians 3:13.
-We are redeemed from the curse of the law, not from obedience to the law.
-The curse of the law is death (Romans 6:23), and there's a curse upon those who transgress the law (Gal.3:10).
-Christ tasted "death for every man" (Hebrews 2:9).
-Thus He redeemed us from the curse of the law (death), and in its place provided eternal life!
-You see, Yah'shua did not make us free from the Law, but made us free from the law of sin and death (Rom.8:2).
-"Is the Law sin?
+We are redeemed from the curse or penalty of the Torah (Law), not from obedience to the Torah (Law).
+The curse (penalty) of the Torah (Law) is death (Romans 6:23), and there's a curse upon those who transgress the Torah (Law) (Gal.3:10).
+Messiah tasted "death for every man" (Hebrews 2:9).
+Thus He redeemed us from the curse (penalty) of the Torah (Law) (death), and in its place provided eternal chayim (life)!
+You see, Yah'shua (Jesus) did not make us free from the Torah (Law), but made us free from the torah (law) of sin and death (Rom.8:2).
+"Is the Torah (Law) sin?
 Yahweh forbid!"
 (Rom.7:7).
-The law itself is not the curse, because of John 7:49!
+The Torah (Law) itself is not the curse, because of John 7:49!

 8. "The people of the Old Testament were saved by the law, Christians are saved by grace".

 Answer: Not true.
-No one has ever been saved by the law.
+No one has ever been saved by the Torah (Law).
 All who have been saved, in all ages, have been saved by grace alone (Isaiah 45:22).
-This "grace was given us in the Messiah Yah'shua before the world began" (2 Timothy 1:9).
-The law only points out sin.
+This "grace was given us in the Messiah Yah'shua (Jesus) before the world began" (2 Timothy 1:9).
+The Torah (Law) only points out sin.
 Christ alone can save.
-Noah "found grace" (Genesis 6:8); Lot found grace (Genesis 19:18-19); Moses found grace (Exodus 33:17); the Israelites in the wilderness found grace (Jeremiah 31:2); and according to Hebrews 11, Abel, Enoch, Abraham, Isaac, Jacob, Sarah, Joseph, and many other Old Testament worthies were saved "by faith".
+Noah "found grace" (Genesis 6:8); Lot found grace (Genesis 19:18-19); Moses found grace (Exodus 33:17); the Israelites in the wilderness found grace (Jeremiah 31:2); and according to Hebrews 11, Abel, Enoch, Abraham, Isaac, Jacob, Sarah, Joseph, and many other Tanakh (Old Testament) worthies were saved "by emunah (faith)".
 They were saved by looking forward to the cross; we are saved by looking back to the cross.
-The law is necessary because, like a mirror, it reveals the "dirt" in our lives.
-However, the law has no saving power.
+The Torah (Law) is necessary because, like a mirror, it reveals the "dirt" in our lives.
+It is also the natural, spiritual lifestyle of the saved.
+However, the Torah (Law) has no saving power.
 It can only point out sin.
-Yah'shua, and He alone, can save a person from sin.
+Yah'shua (Jesus), and He alone, can save a person from sin.

 9. "The letter of the law kills, but the spirit gives life (2 Corinthians 3:6), therefore the law is not applicable to us who have the Spirit."

-Answer: The reason the law kills is that "all have sinned" (Rom.3:23; 5:12).
-All have broken the law.
+Answer: The reason the Torah (Law) kills is that "all have sinned" (Rom.3:23; 5:12).
+All have broken the Torah (Law).
 And the wages of sin is death (Rom.6:23).
-The reason the Spirit gives life is that it enables us to keep the law and not sin (Rom.8:4, Gal.5:16).
-Jesus' obedience gave us the power to be righteous and keep the Law (Rom.5:19).
-As Paul said, "I was alive once without the law, but when the commandment came, sin revived and I died [that is, the law condemned him as a sinner]."
-"For to be carnally minded is death, but to be spiritually minded is life and peace.
-Because the carnal mind is ... not subject to the law of Yahweh" (Romans 7:9; 8:7, 8).
+The reason the Ruach (Spirit) gives chayim (life) is that it enables us to keep the Torah (Law) and not sin (Rom.8:4, Gal.5:16).
+Yah'shua's (Jesus') obedience gave us the power to be righteous and keep the Torah (Law) (Rom.5:19).
+As Paul said, "I was alive once without the Torah (Law), but when the mitzvah (commandment) came, sin revived and I died [that is, the Torah/Law condemned him as a sinner]."
+"For to be carnally minded is death, but to be spiritually minded is chayim (life) and shalom (peace).
+Because the carnal mind is ... not subject to the Torah (Law) of Yahweh" (Romans 7:9; 8:7, 8).

 10. "Doesn't 2 Corinthians 3:7 teach that the law written and engraved in stone was to be done away?"

-Answer: No. The passage says that the "glory" of Moses' ministration of the law was to be done away, but not the law.
+Answer: No. The passage says that the "glory" of Moses' ministration of the Torah (Law) was to be done away, but not the Torah (Law).
 Read the whole passage of 2 Corinthians 3:3-9 again, carefully.
-The subject is not the doing away with the law or its establishment, but rather, the change of location of the law from "tables of stone" to the "tables of the heart."
-Under Moses' ministration the law was on stones.
-Under the Holy Spirit's ministration, through Christ, the law is written upon the heart (Hebrews 8:10).
-Christ's ministration of the law is effective because He transfers the law to the heart of the Christian (Eze.11:19; 36:26).
-Then keeping the law becomes a delight and a joyful way of living because the Christian has true love for both Yahweh and man.
+The subject is not the doing away with the Torah (Law) or its establishment, but rather, the change of location of the Torah (Law) from "tables of stone" to the "tables of the heart."
+Under Moses' ministration the Torah (Law) was on stones.
+Under the Ruach haQodesh's (Holy Spirit's) ministration, through Messiah, the Torah (Law) is written upon the heart (Hebrews 8:10).
+Messiah's ministration of the Torah (Law) is effective because He transfers the Torah (Law) to the heart of the believer (Ezek.11:19; 36:26).
+Then keeping the Torah (Law) becomes a delight and a joyful way of living because the Christian has true ahavah (love) for both Yahweh and man.

 11. "Romans 10:4 says that "Christ is the end of the law."
 So it has ended, hasn't it?"

-Answer: "End" in this verse means purpose or object, as it does in James 5:11.
+Answer: "End" in this verse means goal, purpose or object, as it does in James 5:11.
 The meaning is clear.
-To lead men to Christ - where they find righteousness - is the goal, purpose, or end of the law.
+To lead men to Messiah - where they find righteousness (and can live the Torah/Law lifestyle as talmidim/disciples) - is the goal, purpose, or 'end' of the Torah (Law).

-In the 7th of Romans, Paul gives us the result in his own case.
-It drove him to confess that the law was holy and good, and he ought to obey it; and there it left him in distress, and crying, "The good that I would, I do not, but the evil that I would not, that I do."
-The law was not able to convert him, and he cries out, "O wretched man that I am! who shall deliver me from the body of this death?"
-Just here, the love of Yahweh in sending his Son, Yah'shua haMashiach, is presented to his mind, and that did the work.
-In the next chapter he explains it; "What the law could not do in that it was weak through the flesh, Yahweh sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh, that the righteousness of the law might be fulfilled in us, who walk not after the flesh but after the Spirit."
-The whole Bible testifies that it is only the influence of the gospel which can bring sinners to obey the law.
-The law will never do it.
+In the 7th chapter of Romans, Paul gives us the result in his own case.
+It drove him to confess that the Torah (Law) was qadosh (holy, set-apart) and tov (good), and he ought to obey it; and there it left him in distress, and crying, "The good that I would, I do not, but the evil that I would not, that I do."
+The Torah (Law) was not able to convert him, and he cries out, "O wretched man that I am! who shall deliver me from the body of this death?"
+Just here, the ahavah (love) of Yahweh in sending his Son, Yah'shua (Jesus) the Messiah, is presented to his mind, and that did the work.
+In the next chapter he explains it; "What the Torah (Law) could not do in that it was weak through the flesh, Yahweh sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh, that the righteousness of the Torah (Law) might be fulfilled (realised, completed) in us, who walk not after the flesh but after the Ruach (Spirit)."
+The whole Bible testifies that it is only the influence of the Besorah (Gospel) which can bring sinners to obey the Torah (Law).
+The Torah (Law) will never do it.